Text matching with regular expressions

 Regular expressions are an ancient and powerful technique for finding patterns in text.
-Ancient, that is, in computer years.
-They are so useful that practically every computer language in use today provides support for using regular expressions.
-And, of course, this includes JavaScript.
-In fact, in Core JavaScript, regular expressions are a built-in data type, and are employed in several of the string operations.
+They have been tested by the ages and been found to be so useful that practically every computer language in use today provides support for using regular expressions.
+And, of course, this includes Acrobat JavaScript.
+In fact, in Core JavaScript, regular expressions are a built-in data type and are employed in several of the standard string operations.

 A regular expression is simply a string of characters that represent a text pattern.
-It is a mixture of both regular text characters and characters with special meaning.
-A regular expression is always enclosed in forward slashes, “/”.
-Here’s a simple example:
+It is a mixture of both regular text characters and characters with special meaning, enclosed in forward slashes, "/".
+These forward slashes are the syntax that indicates (delimits) a Regular Expression.
+Here's a simple example:

 /dog/

-This regular expression matches the word “dog.”
-The expression does not contain any special characters (only standard-text characters), and it matches these verbatim.
-It will not match “Dog” or “DOG.”
-Also, it will only match the first occurrence of “dog” in the text it’s used against.
-For example, the following sentence has two occurrences of “dog” in it.
+This regular expression matches the word "dog."
+The expression does not contain any special characters (only standard-text characters).
+It is case sensitive and it matches the specified characters verbatim, nothing more and nothing less.
+It matches them in the order and case in which they are written.
+It will not match "Dog" or "DOG" or "doog."
+Also, it will only match the first occurrence of "dog" in the text to which it is applied.
+For example, the following sentence includes two occurrences of "dog."
 The regular expression above will find only the first one.

 My dog smells worse than your dog.